GoogleCloudPlatform/community/tutorials/using-cloudbuild-with-webhooks/index.md

     1. In your GitLab repository, click **Settings**, and then click **General**.
     1. Click **Expand** next to **Advanced**.
     1. At the bottom of the page, click **Delete project**.
-    1. Confirm deletion by typing the repoository name and clicking **Yes, delete project**.
+    1. Confirm deletion by typing the repository name and clicking **Yes, delete project**.